 In my 6 Unexpected Side Effects of Intermittent Fasting(IF) post, I mentioned that working out while intermittent fasting was probably one of my biggest concerns when I decided to give IF a try.
-I was very concerned, is working out while intermittent fasting safe?
+Is working out while intermittent fasting safe?

-Pre & post-workout fueling was literally stitched into the fabric of my everyday life for DECADES, so when I started IF and was told that I don’t have to fuel for my morning workouts, I was not only skeptical, I was a non-believer.
+Pre & post-workout fueling was literally stitched into the fabric of my everyday life for DECADES, so when I started intermittent fasting and was told that I don’t have to fuel for my fasted morning workouts, I was not only skeptical, I was a non-believer.

 I was absolutely, 100% convinced that my workouts would suffer from the lack of a pre-workout supplement.